Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-running-tools-on-linux.md

 etc.

-## Affected Categories of Tools
+## Why We Need to Support Windows Tools

 !!! info "Which tools do we need to run with a compatibility layer?"

-- Built on Windows only Toolkits e.g. WPF
-    - Often native ports are not feasible here.
+Supporting Windows tools is crucial for our mod manager due to two main categories of software:

+***Windows-Specific Development Frameworks***

-- Some tools are Proprietary
+Some modding tools are built using Windows-only like WPF (Windows Presentation Foundation) for the UI.

-    - *For example REDMod*.
+Porting these tools can sometimes be expensive/unfeasible in terms of risk/reward.

+***Proprietary Software***

+Some modding tools, like REDMod for Cyberpunk 2077, are proprietary and only available for Windows.

-    - These cannot be ported.
-Sometimes for legal reasons, sometimes for technical reasons.
+These tools cannot be ported to other platforms due to legal restrictions or technical limitations imposed by their closed-source nature.

 ## Terminology